 The NDLS™ courses are a series of educational programs designed to better prepare health care professionals and emergency response personnel for mass casualty events.
 The courses stress a comprehensive, “all-hazards” approach to assist health care professionals respond to disasters and other public health emergencies.

-History: The faculty at Augusta University, in collaboration with the University of Georgia, University of Texas Southwestern Medical Center at Dallas, and Texas A&M School of Public Health created The National Disaster Life Support (NDLS™) courses.
+History: The faculty at the Medical College of Georgia at Augusta University, in collaboration with the University of Georgia, University of Texas Southwestern Medical Center at Dallas, and Texas A&M School of Public Health created The National Disaster Life Support (NDLS™) courses.
 The Center of Operational Medicine’s office of Disaster Medicine is the National Training Center East for the foundation.
 The National Disaster Life Support Foundation is a not-for-profit foundation that has been established to oversee and administer the NDLS program and is co-located with the Center of Operational Medicine at Augusta University.

 Center of Operational Medicine